-Hormones are chemicals made within the body that will interact with specific types of cells, signaling the cell's activity to change in some way depending on what the hormone is and what the cell type is.
-Cell receptors are specific to the hormones they interact with and certain types of hormones can only affect certain types of cells.
+Hormones are chemical messengers (derived from either amino acids or lipids) of the endocrine system.
+They are made and secreted by glands.
+Once secreted, hormones interact with specific types of cells, signaling the cell's activity to change in some way.
+Cell receptors are specific to the hormones they interact with, and certain types of hormones can only affect certain types of cells.
 This means that not every hormone affects every type of cell because not all cells will possess their receptors.

-Remember, steroid hormones bind to receptors on the nucleus and non-steroid hormones are going to bind to receptors on the target cell's plasma membrane.
-Since non-steroid hormones aren't able to pass through the plasma membrane they will activate what are called second messengers.
+Remember, steroid hormones bind to receptors on the nucleus, and non-steroid hormones are going to bind to receptors on the target cell's plasma membrane.
+Because non-steroid hormones aren't able to pass through the plasma membrane, they will activate what are called secondary messengers.

 Source: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR AMANDA SODERLIND